Travel Tips & Information

 Important Vaccinations For Travelers

+Student Health Services has expanded services to include limited vaccines for UWF employees.
 Your destination will determine which vaccines are required for International travel.
-This information is best obtained by visiting Escambia County Health Department or calling them at (850) 595-6500.
-Many of the required vaccinations can only be obtained at the county health department.
-See for the vaccinations given at the UWF SHS clinic.
+Certain vaccines are available at SHS, and others may be obtained at the Escambia County Health Department.
 Keep in mind, some vaccinations are given in a series of up to 6 months.
-Depending on your destination, they may be needed prior to obtaining a passport.
+Depending on your destination, they may be needed prior to travel.

 Things to Take with You